tainn/sub-sync/README.md

 # sub-sync

-`subsync` is an application written in Python that enables a fixed setting of subtitle time offsets to a selected `srt` file through the CLI by overwriting its time intervals.
+An application written in Python that enables a fixed setting of subtitle time offsets to a selected `srt` file through the CLI by overwriting its time intervals.

 ## Usage